coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 ------------------

-This section describes the commands used to load compiled files (see Chapter :ref:`thecoqcommands` for documentation on how to compile a file).
+This section describes the commands used to load compiled files (see Chapter :ref:`therocqcommands` for documentation on how to compile a file).
 A compiled file is a particular case of a module called a *library file*.

 .. cmd:: {?
 From @dirpath } Require {? {| Import | Export } {? @import_categories } } {+ @filtered_import }